Jeimer Candelario Player Props: Nationals vs. Mariners

 Jeimer Candelario At The Plate

+- Among qualifying hitters in MLB play, he ranks 70th in batting average, 64th in on-base percentage, and 47th in slugging.

-- Candelario enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .316 with two homers.
+- Candelario enters this game on a five-game hitting streak.
+During his last games, he's hitting .381 with two homers.

-- He has gone deep in 13.5% of his games this season, and 3.2% of his plate appearances.
+- He has hit a home run in 10 games this season (13.3%), leaving the park in 3.1% of his trips to the plate.

-- In 27.0% of his games this season, Candelario has driven in at least one run.
-In 13 of those games (17.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- In 28.0% of his games this year, Candelario has driven in at least one run.
+In 13 of those games (17.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.